thingsdb/ThingsDocs/v0/content/data-types/list/remove.md

 list | item, index | Iterate over items in the list.
 Both item and index are optional.

 {{% notice note %}}
-The `alt` argument will be *lazy* evaluated.
+The `alt` argument will be *lazily* evaluated.
 Consider the following example: \
 `elems.remove(|e| (e.name == "foo"), items.pop());` \
 Here, the item will *only* be popped, in case `e` with `name` *foo* is *not* found in `elems`.
 {{% /notice %}}

 ### Return value

-The value of the first element in the list that satisfies the provided testing function;
+The value of the first item in the list that satisfies the provided testing function;
 otherwise, `nil` or a specified alternative value is returned.

 ### Example